asreview/asreview/docs/source/API/state_file.rst

 data after labeling 4, 5, 7, 8, 10, 13, 15, etc. We will save one 1-D dataset containing
 these indices, and a 2-D dataset containing the actual data, for example the probabilities.

+Every dataset in the basic version is 1-dimensional, and contains as many entries as there are labelled samples.
+The first entries correspond to the prior knowledge.
+After that, the i-th entry corresponds to the data from the i-th query.
+Inside the state file the indexing goes by row number in the original dataset, which can be found in the 'data_properties' section of the state file.
+Outside of the state file everything goes by record_id, a unique identifier associated to each sample.
+In the state file you can find a mapping between row number and record_id.

+You can ask for information from the state file in multiple ways.
+First you can ask for a complete dataset, for example the complete set of all labels.
+This is returned in the order in which it was labelled.
+You can also ask for the information in a dataset corresponding to a specific record_id, or to a specific query.

 Comparison with previous versions
 ---------------------------------
 The two main reasons for creating a new state file (V3State) were to reduce the size of the file, and to make sure that